Skip to content

 Sick Building Syndrome

-Sick building syndrome describes when occupants inside a building experience acute discomfort and health problems directly linked to a building’s environment.
-This happens when poor ventilation creates a rise in carbon dioxide levels in a building, which in turn creates a significant increase in the fine aerosol particles (contaminants) present in the air.
-These fine aerosol particles are exhaled during talking, sneezing, coughing, and even breathing.
-Without proper room ventilation, these particles are, consequently, breathed in by others in the environment.
-In addition, the airborne contaminants listed below also cause poor air quality.
-When combined with poor ventilation, these indoor contaminants can cause many health issues and can have many adverse effects, including health risks.
+Sick Building Syndrome (SBS) describes when occupants experience acute discomfort and health issues directly linked to a building's indoor environment.
+This occurs when poor ventilation in a building creates a rise in carbon dioxide levels, therefore creating a significant increase in fine aerosol particles (contaminants) in the air.
+These fine aerosol particles are ingested when talking, sneezing, coughing, and or breathing.

 Other Airborne Contaminants Include: